codeForSaif/ToDoListAzure/README.md

       ![Alt text](/Images/Part3/01.png?raw=true)
 4. Create a new Project using Git version control and Agile called ToDoListAngular.
       ![Alt text](/Images/Part3/02.png?raw=true)
 5. Add the code for ToDoListAngular.
 Go to the root folder of the ToDoListAngular solution (should look like below), right click and select Git Bash. *Note if you pulled this down in as a zip file, go to the next step.
-If you pulled it down using Git Bash originally, make Hidden Folders visible, then delelte the .git folder before continuing.*
+If you pulled it down using Git Bash originally, make Hidden Folders visible, then delete the .git folder before continuing.*
       ![Alt text](/Images/Part3/03.png?raw=true)
 Also get the URL of your Project by going to the Code tab:
       ![Alt text](/Images/Part3/03b.png?raw=true)